mackwill/tinyapp/README.md

   - Hashed user passwords
 - Create new short URL from a regular URL
 - Store and display short URLs unique to user (currently clears with session)
+- Edit an existing short URL
+-
+- Tracks number of visits to a short URL in a session

 ## Further Development